Naming ceremony: Hinduism

 The people involved in the baby-naming ceremony are the parents of the newborn, the paternal and maternal grandparents and a few close relatives and friends.
 In Maharashtra, Bengal, and among the Rajputs of Gujarat the paternal aunt has the honour of naming her brother's child.
-The child is dressed in new clothes and the mother pours some drops of water on her baby’s head to symbolically purify the child.
+The child is dressed in new clothes and the mother pours some drops of water on her baby's head to symbolically purify the child.
 In some communities, the baby is then handed over to the paternal grandmother or the father who sits near the priest during the ritual.
-Where the paternal aunt names the child, she whispers the newborn’s name in their ear and then announces it to the gathered family and friends.
-In some communities or families, the sacred fire is lighted and the priest chants sacred hymns to invoke the deities in heaven to bless the child.
+Where the paternal aunt names the child, she whispers the newborn's name in their ear and then announces it to the gathered family and friends.
+In some communities or families, the sacred fire is lit and the priest chants sacred hymns to invoke the deities in heaven to bless the child.